semver/semver.org/index.md

 #### Special note for JVM or similar environments

+I suggest to add something like "[...]
+If any potential client environment allows only one version of a library be present in running system, [...] user library MUST be [...]"

-In such environments where only one version of a library could be present in a running system, the transitive dependencies effectively become part of the public library interface and thus the version of the user library SHOULD be incremented to the same degree as the version of the transitive dependency:
+If any potential client environment allows only one version of a library could be present in a running system, the transitive dependencies effectively become part of the public library interface and thus the version of the user library MUST be incremented to the same degree as the version of the transitive dependency:
-  - for MAJOR change in transitive dependency we SHOULD increment MAJOR part of our version,
+  - for MAJOR change in transitive dependency we MUST increment MAJOR part of our version,
-  - for MINOR change in transitive dependency we SHOULD increment MINOR part of our version,
+  - for MINOR change in transitive dependency we MUST increment MINOR part of our version,
-  - for PATCH change in transitive dependency we SHOULD increment PATCH part of our version.
+  - for PATCH change in transitive dependency we MUST increment PATCH part of our version.

 If a few dependencies are being changed, only the highest degree is required to be incremented.
 (See also [the discussion](https://github.com/semver/semver/issues/341).)